 Hedges hits grand slam as Padres pound Blue Jays 19-4

+Roberto Osuna (3-0) got the win despite allowing two runs and three hits in the ninth.

+Red Sox left-hander David Price lasted three batters and 15 pitches before leaving with two out in the first due to flu-like symptoms.

-TORONTO (AP) — Austin Hedges connected for a grand slam, and the San Diego Padres hit a franchise-record seven home runs to romp past the Toronto Blue Jays 19-4 Saturday for their fifth straight win.
+TORONTO (AP) — Austin Hedges connected for a grand slam, and San Diego hit a franchise-record seven home runs to romp to its fifth straight win.

 Wil Myers and Hunter Renfroe each hit two home runs and Ian Kinsler and Eric Hosmer also homered.
 The previous team record was six, set in Cincinnati on July 17, 1998.